-Implementation of oil spill response actions may have impacts upon environmental sensitivities located at each of the response locations.
-This OSMP considers these 'secondary' impacts in addition to the primary objective of monitoring impacts from the oil spill itself.
+Implementation of oil spill response actions may impact environmental sensitivities at each response location.
+This OSMP considers these 'secondary' impacts in addition to the primary objective of monitoring impacts from the hydrocarbon spill.

-Cooper Energy has assessed possible secondary impacts to sensitivities in areas associated with response activities.
-These impacts are identified in Table 3-1 and have been incorporated into the respective monitoring strategies.
+Cooper Energy has assessed possible secondary impacts on environmental sensitivities in areas associated with response activities.
+These impacts are identified in Table 3-1 and should be considered by PIs when finalising IPs.

-This listing may be reviewed, expanded or modified during a response in order to respond to site specific conditions and circumstances.
+This listing may be reviewed, expanded or modified during a response to respond to site-specific conditions and circumstances.